nabi1103/bsc-emo/README.md

 should provide identical results to the ones reported in the thesis.

-In case there's an error with matplotlib, reinstalling Pillow might have
+In case there's an error with matplotlib, reinstalling Pillow might help

 ```
 pip install --upgrade --force-reinstall pillow
 ```

-## LIME
+### LIME

 Change the working directory